THE FOURTEENTH OF SEPTEMBER

 –– Gary D. Wilson, author of Getting Right and Sing, Ronnie Blue

 “Dragonette transports readers to a college campus in 1969 when flunking out meant front lines.
 Judy’s journey represents the complexity of every generation’s timeless effort to align conscience with action.
 This debut novel, neither idealistic nor fatalistic, offers the unique perspective of a young woman facing her own private rebellion.”

 –– Elizabeth Wheeler, author of The Asher Trilogy

-“Set in the months before and after the 1969 draft lottery, Rita Dragonette’s The Fourteenth of September tells the powerful story of Judy Talton, a young woman who must decide whether to risk her military nursing scholarship to protest the Vietnam War, which she has become convinced is morally wrong.
-Dragonette brilliantly depicts how the urgency of political commitment complicates the self-absorption of adolescence, the intense bonds of family, friendship and love—often with devastating consequences.
-This is not only a novel for those of us who look back and marvel at the profound decisions we were called upon to make when we were so young, but for a whole new generation facing the crucial questions of a turbulent, changing world that will define them.”
+“A brilliant depiction of how the urgency of political commitment complicates the self-absorption of adolescence.
+This is a novel for those who marvel at the profound decisions we were called upon to make so young, but also for a new generation facing the crucial questions of the turbulent world that will define them.”

 –– Barbara Monier, author of You, In Your Green Shirt and A Little Birdie Told Me

 “A compelling novel about the Vietnam era with a morbid similarity to events in today’s world.
 A coming-of-age story of students, their loves and fears, and the polarization of political thinking.
 A wonderful read for those who remember, as well as younger people who will identify with the unrest.”